nditech/tech-staticsite-cicd/README.md

 The benefit of using a framework like Hugo is your team can quickly create a static website with plenty of themes to choose from.

 AWS CodePipeline automates the workflow for developing, testing and deploying the website, in this case, to an S3 bucket.
-It works with any repository on GitHub (or the equivalent of your cloud provider), and any framework that crates a build or public folder contains all `html`, `css` and `js` files.
+It works with any repository on GitHub (or the equivalent of your cloud provider), and any framework that crates a `build` or `public` folder contains all `html`, `css` and `js` files.

 Terraform automates the process of setting up your AWS Codepipeline.
 Terrafrom works with other cloud providers, not just with AWS.

+- Read more about how to manually set up an AWS CodePipeline and detailed explanation of a `buildspec.yml` file [here](./docs/aws/codepipeline.md).

 ## Demo